This post may contain affiliate links. Please see my disclosure policy for details.

 From Charlie Chaplin, portraits and photos of Jewish Ghetto residents, a big pink elephant, street art murals, and bikes on the walls.
 There’s so much to it, you’ll need to spend some time to take it all in.

 There are illusions, benches that you can sit on, and a local cat that keeps an eye on all the residents to make sure they aren’t littering the place.

 When you walk into the main courtyard, you’ll see a window with two dustbins underneath it with what looks like a lot of rubbish.
 But, in fact, it’s all contributing to an art piece called ‘Stick Your Memory’.

-People can discard of anything that they don’t want to hold onto, whether that’s a photo of their ex, tickets that have been cluttering your wallet or knick knacks that you won’t do anything with.
+People can discard anything that they don’t want to hold onto, whether that’s a photo of their ex, tickets that have been cluttering your wallet, or knick-knacks that you won’t do anything with.

 Top tips for visiting Kiemo Galerija